 A double-blind, placebo-controlled Phase 2 trial, called CF-002 (NCT03451045), enrolled 415 cystic fibrosis patients, ages 12 and older to further investigate the effects of lenabasum.
 Corbus and the Cystic Fibrosis Foundation co-funded the study.
 Patients received either 5 or 20 mg of lenabasum or a placebo twice a day for 28 weeks.
 The main goal of the study was to see whether there is a difference in pulmonary exacerbations between the treatment groups and the placebo group.

 Trial results failed to show a statistically significant difference in the rate of exacerbations between the treatment groups and the placebo group.
 Researchers presented an additional analysis of the data at the 2020 North American Cystic Fibrosis Conference.
 It showed that patients from five eastern European countries had unexpectedly low numbers of pulmonary exacerbations.
 When they excluded those patients, researchers found a larger difference in the number of exacerbations between patients receiving treatment and those receiving placebo.
 The finding suggests that the treatment may provide a possible clinical benefit, although further testing is merited.

-Anabasum has been designated an Orphan Drug for the treatment of cystic fibrosis in the U.S. and in Europe; the U.S. Food and Drug Administration (FDA) also granted it Fast Track status to speed its development for the possible treatment of CF.
+Lenabasum has been designated an orphan drug for treating cystic fibrosis in the U.S. and in Europe.
+The U.S. Food and Drug Administration also granted it fast-track status.

-The drug is also being tested in Phase 2 clinical trials as a possible treatment for other diseases such as scleroderma, dermatomyositis, and systemic lupus erythematosus (SLE), in which inflammation is also linked to disease progression.
+Researchers are testing lenabasum in Phase 2 clinical trials as a potential treatment for other diseases such as scleroderma (NCT02465437 and NCT03398837), dermatomyositis (NCT02466243), and systemic lupus erythematosus (NCT03093402) in which inflammation also is linked to disease progression.